Satanic panic: Michelle Remembers and the McMartin preschool trial

 Michelle Remembers, written by Canadians Michelle Smith and her husband, psychiatrist Lawrence Pazder, was published in 1980.
 Now discredited, the book was written in the form of an autobiography, presenting the first modern claim that child abuse was linked to Satanic rituals.
+According to the "memoir", at the age of five Michelle was tortured by her mother for days in "elaborate satanic rituals".
+As the torture reached a climax, a portal to hell opened and Satan himself appeared, only to be driven away by the Virgin Mary and Archangel Michael.
+Explanations for a lack of any evidence of abuse on Michelle’s body were that it had been miraculously removed by St. Mary.
+Not explained was testimony from Michelle’s father and two sisters, contradicting the memoir, as well as a 1955/56 St. Margaret’s School yearbook.
+The yearbook includes a photo taken in November 1955 showing Michelle attending school and appearing healthy, when according to Pazder’s book Michelle spent that month imprisoned in a basement.

 Pazder was also responsible for coining the term ritual abuse.
 Michelle Remembers provided a model for numerous allegations of SRA that ensued later in the same decade.
 On the basis of the book's success, Pazder developed a high media profile, gave lectures and training on SRA to law enforcement, and by September 1990 had acted as a consultant on more than 1,000 SRA cases, including the McMartin preschool trial.
 Prosecutors used Michelle Remembers as a guide when preparing cases against alleged Satanists.
 Michelle Remembers, along with other accounts portrayed as survivor stories, are suspected to have influenced later allegations of SRA, and the book has been suggested as a causal factor in the later epidemic of SRA allegations.

 The early 1980s, during the implementation of mandatory reporting laws, saw a large increase in child protection investigations in America, Britain, and other developed countries, along with a heightened public awareness of child abuse.
 The investigation of incest allegations in California was also changed, with cases led by social workers who used leading and coercive interviewing techniques that had been avoided by police investigators.
 Such changes in the prosecution of cases of alleged incest resulted in an increase in confessions by fathers in exchange for plea bargains.
 Shortly thereafter, some children in child protection cases began making allegations of horrific physical and sexual abuse by caregivers within organized rituals, claiming sexual abuse in Satanic rituals and the use of Satanic symbols.
-These cases garnered the label "satanic ritual abuse" both in the media and among professionals.
+These cases garnered the label satanic ritual abuse both in the media and among professionals.
 Childhood memories of similar abuse began to appear in the psychotherapy sessions of adults.